jayfvh/Enigma/README.md

 # Enigma - Created by Jason Van Humbeck

-Durring WW2 the germans famously used a machine: Enigma, to encript and hide their messages from their opposition.
-This was increbly successfull, and it took years and major advancements for the allies, and the turing machine to break the code, helping them win the war.
+During World War II, the Germans famously employed the Enigma machine to encrypt and conceal their messages from adversaries.
+This proved incredibly successful, requiring years and significant advancements for the Allies, along with the help of the ground-breaking Turing machine, to decipher the code.

-I decided to code this on Jan 11th, because I saw a video discissing the machine, and I thought it would be fun to try and build an early encription algorithim.
-While, I dont belive this code is very difficult, I think it is intresting trying to push the machine to its limits, as a data structure.
-To prove this, I concluded the project, by enrcripting shakespears, Hamlet ("secretHamlet.txt").
+Inspired by a video discussing the Enigma machine, I began coding this project on January 11th.
+The idea of constructing an early encryption algorithm seemed intriguing.
+While I don't perceive the code as overly complex, the challenge lies in pushing the machine to its limits as a data structure.
+As a demonstration, I concluded the project by encrypting Shakespeare's "Hamlet" ("secretHamlet.txt") with the real rotor settings.

-Even though enigma fell in the wrong hands, it is still amazing to see the complexity of this curcit, and is truly impressive.
-Although, more impresive was Allen Turings, Turing Machine, which I will attempt to code next when I have free-time next.
-Although, I do encourage as a thought expirment to draw out the curcit for this machine, aswell as to try and figure out the math behind its unbreakability.
+Despite the Enigma machine falling into the wrong hands, its circuit's complexity remains astounding and truly impressive.
+However, even more impressive is Alan Turing's Machine, which I plan to code in my upcoming free time.
+As a thought experiment, I encourage exploring the circuit for this machine and delving into the mathematics behind its unbreakability.

-The emigma.py has capabilities if anyone decides to build a GUI ontop of it!
+For those interested, the enigma.py file has the potential for developing a GUI atop it!